WHahn664/FinalProject/README.md

 1. Clone github repository in the terminal on jupyterhub (or any other editor) like this: git clone https://github.com/WHahn664/FinalProject.git
+2. Then run this in the terminal: cd FinalProject
-2. Run the main.py in the terminal (this might take a few minutes to run completely): python main.py
+3. Run the main.py in the terminal (this might take a few minutes to run completely): python main.py

-3 (Side note to what I did in jupyterhub).
+4. (Side note to what I did in jupyterhub).
 Or you can do what I did and run something like this in the terminal: python /home/jovyan/FinalProject/main.py

-4. A new folder should pop up called 'results' containing all of the visualizations (.svg files) and the statistic tables (.txt files).
+5. A new folder should pop up called 'results' containing all of the visualizations (.svg files) and the statistic tables (.txt files).

 * As an additional note, check the pdf file in the writeup file just in case to see if it clones correctly.